This is part 2 of WHAT IS ELECTRICITY. Loading...

 particles of matter, we're forced to say that

 that electricity is a basic component of everyday matter.
-Think of
+We could think

 atoms, which are made of tiny particles called protons and electrons...